keesschollaart81/AzureCostInsights.Marketplace/README.md

 ## Things I have to do before Prod

 - Detailed getting started
-- Move the Marketplace stuff out of the code repo
+V Move the Marketplace stuff out of the code repo
 - Parallelize the download
 - Link 'Why'
 - Public Dashboard